How Hard Is It to Make an App in 2024: Pain Points and Pointers

 Despite this massive benefit, outsourcing has its own unique set of challenges.
 Our article on outsourcing app development delves deeper into the pros and cons of this method of creating apps.

-Should you learn to code or hire programmers?
+Should I learn to code or hire programmers?

 Learning coding has many benefits, both for your personal growth and the success trajectory of your app.

-Just a little background: I am a business major who has just tried coding.
-Though I’ve encountered some difficulty learning programming, I do not regret doing this because it has helped me think better and more logically.
-You could take this benefit anywhere you go or whatever you decide to do.
+A little background: I’m a business major who has just tried coding.
+Though I’ve encountered some difficulty learning programming, I do not regret doing this because it has helped me think better and more logically — a skill one can take anywhere or use with whatever one decides to do.

-But in terms of coming up with successful apps, I still recommend that you learn at least some coding on your own.
+But in terms of building successful apps, I still recommend that you learn at least some coding on your own.
 You don’t have to thoroughly master coding because it could take a while.
 But if you at least know the fundamentals, it could help you better collaborate with your app developers by:

-1. Better appreciating the challenges of coding, ensuring that you can balance having an open mind as you aim to get what you want from your development team
+- Better appreciating the challenges of coding, ensuring that you can keep an open mind as you aim to get what you want from your development team

-2. Knowing how to clearly communicate your preferred app features
+- Knowing how to communicate your preferred app features

-Ideally, you would want app developers who possess excellent technical and soft skills to get it done.
+Ideally, you would want app developers who possess excellent technical and soft skills.
 If you want to ensure your app development team is “bulletproof” in both these professional areas, our article on how to find the best app developers provides relevant guidance.

 As you can see, it’s not too hard to make an app work, especially if you use either drag-and-drop builders or enlist the help of technical experts.